-Please note official copies of transcripts will not be sent if a student has an outstanding financial obligation to the College or has not paid for a previous transcript request.
-Students desiring a transcript for educational, employment and/or personal reasons will complete an official transcript request.
+Students seeking to obtain a transcript for educational, employment and/or personal reasons will complete an official transcript request.
 The request will be processed and sent to the requested location(s).
-The Release of Information requirement is satisfied by completing the transcript request which can be found on our website: www.crouse.org/nursing.
+The Release of Information requirement is satisfied by completing the transcript request, which can be found on our website: www.crouse.org/nursing.